eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-The AgentManager shall store the workload states of the workloads it manages into the ParameterStorage.
+The AgentManager shall store the workload states of the workloads it manages into the WorkloadStateStore.

 Comment: Empty workload states are not stored and skipped.